Welcome to Nashville Acoustic Camps.

 Currently, we do not have rooms available for couples, or single, unshared rooms.
 However, you are welcome to put up your own tent in a flat shady area in the yard.
 You would pay the full lodging price and have access to all the showers and the full three meals a day, etc.

 The closest hotel is the Deerfield Inn in Greenbrier, TN.
 It is nothing fancy but it's close (5 minute drive), clean, and comfortable.
 Tell them the music camp sent you.
 Prices are very reasonable.
 Also, any hotel in Goodlettsville, TN (which is a little closer to civilization) is about a 12 minute drive and there are several familiar chain hotels available.
 There are also many Air BnB options around the area.
 Look for Ridgetop, TN and work out from there.
 If you choose to stay off-site, you are still welcome to participate in every single camp activity, day or night.
-You will be responsible for your own breakfast and dinner but can stay and jam at camp as late as you'd like.
-If you would like to have all your meals at camp but stay off-site, that's an extra $50 (or $25 for just dinners) and you can choose those options when you pay your balance.
+You will be responsible for your dinners but can stay and jam at camp as late as you'd like.
+If you would like to have all your meals at camp but stay off-site, that's an extra $25 and you can choose that option when you pay your balance.

 Just let us know.
 We'll work with you.
 When it comes to allergies, we'll make sure you're safe while you're here.
 If you are vegetarian, vegan, dairy-free, gluten-free, paleo, carb-counting, non-GMO, or otherwise, we totally respect your decision but we are a small camp with an even smaller kitchen staff.
 To be safe, you should consider bringing some "go-to" foods to have on hand and we'll make room in the fridge.